Train etiquette in Japan — how to act on Japanese trains

 Offering your seat to someone who might need it, even if it’s not a priority seat, is good train etiquette.

-5. Get on the train in turn & don’t rush onto the train
+5. Get on the train when it’s your turn & don’t rush onto the train

 When waiting for the train in Japan, make sure you wait in line and let passengers get off the train before boarding.
 Cutting in line is not a good idea, it’s considered very rude.
 Don’t rush to get on your train, when the train is ready to leave a signal will sound and the doors close.
 Don’t try to run or squeeze onto the train since it’s dangerous and might delay the train.